kanzelm3/angular-video-bg/README.md

 ## Advanced Usage

+The documentation above is sufficient for most use-cases; however, there are other options below for those that need more advanced integration.

+### Playlist Capability

 If instead of playing a single video, you need to play several videos in a playlist, you should use the playlist attribute instead of the videoId attribute.
 The playlist attribute accepts an array of video objects.
 Each video object must have a 'videoId' property at minimum.
 Other valid properties that it can have are 'start', 'end', 'mute', and 'mobileImage'.
 These